-Insurance companies in Butler lead-tainted water case claim no liability
+Butler Area's insurance companies claim no liability in lead-tainted water case

 Butler Area School District's insurance companies contend that their coverage doesn't include potential payouts in a lawsuit over lead-tainted water at Summit Elementary.